Nashville Waffle House Shooting Suspect Arrested

-The 29-year-old suspected of killing four people in a mass shooting at a Waffle House in Nashville on Sunday has been captured and taken into custody, ending a massive overnight manhunt
+The 29-year-old suspected of killing four people in a mass shooting at a Waffle House in Nashville on Sunday has been captured and taken into custody, ending a massive overnight manhunt.

 Travis Reinking, whom authorities had called armed and dangerous, was caught in a wooded area less than a mile and a half from the Waffle House where police say he opened fire with an AR-15 assault rifle.